AutoMachine0/Auto-GNAS/config/README.md

 - **Attention:in your ini script you need include necessary information that have been marked in the template**

-- **Warning:don't modify other parts of the template to avoid AutoGNAS failure!**
+- **Warning:don't modify other parts of the template to avoid Auto-GNAS failure!**

 ```python
 [search_parameter]